What We Were Never Taught About Emotional Intelligence

 Shutting down instead of speaking up

-Feeling things deeply, but not knowing what to do with it all
+Feeling things deeply but not knowing what to do with it all

 Emotional Intelligence Is the Compass You Were Missing

-It’s the process of learning to:
+We call the process of developing this skill map-making.
+It involves learning to:

 Understand what you’re feeling and why